 Autism Acceptance Month promotes acceptance and celebration of autistic people as family members, friends, classmates, co-workers, and community members making valuable contributions to our world.
 Autism is a natural variation of the human experience, and we can all create a world which values, includes, and celebrates all kinds of minds.
-To this end, Autism Acceptance Month spreads the word that autism is both a neurodevelopmental disability and a natural part of human diversity, and centers the voices of autistic people in the conversation about us.

 In a nutshell, Autism Acceptance Month is about treating autistic people with respect, listening to what we have to say about ourselves, and making us welcome in the world.

 You probably know an autistic person already.
 Get to know us a little bit better.

 Autism Acceptance Month takes place every year during April.
 The first Autism Acceptance Month celebrations were organized by Paula Durbin Westby in 2011, as a response to traditional “Autism Awareness” campaigns which the Autistic community found harmful and insufficient.
 “Autism Acceptance” as a concept has a history as long as the Autistic community itself, dating back to Jim Sinclair’s seminal classic “Don’t Mourn For Us” and perhaps most visibly popularized by Estee Klar’s “The Autism Acceptance Project.”